Jacox98/checkmk-fortios-ipsec/README.md

 This repository contains a Checkmk extension package (`fortigate_ipsec`) that monitors the state of IPsec VPN tunnels on FortiGate firewalls via the FortiOS REST API.
 It ships a special agent to collect tunnel data and an agent-based check plug-in that creates one service per tunnel and reports its connectivity alongside traffic counters.

+The codebase is tested against Checkmk 2.2 and 2.3 releases.
+The special agent call automatically adapts to the evolving `SpecialAgentCommand` API so the same MKP works across both generations.
+When running on older builds that lack `MKGeneralException`, a local fallback keeps configuration errors readable.

 ## Repository Layout

 ```